 “RSIs are one of the fastest growing workplace injuries, and can result any time there is a mismatch between the physical requirements of the job and the physical capacity of the human body,” explains OSHA.

 Workers at risk for developing RSIs include construction workers and manufacturing workers.
-Many construction workers face risk factors on a daily basis, such as doing heavy lifting, reaching overhead, performing the same tasks over and over, and using vibrating machinery.
+Many construction workers are subjected to risk factors on a daily basis, such as doing heavy lifting, reaching overhead, performing the same tasks over and over, and using vibrating machinery.
 Likewise, those in manufacturing may repeat the same tasks again and again on a factory assembly line, lift heavy items, and constantly sit or reach in awkward positions.

 Other workers at risk for developing RSIs include the following.